 Another tip on the monetary department, is to not be in debts.
-Don’t buy stuff that you will be paying for for long periods of time.
-That is the type of attachment you don’t want to have (except for health insurance and and private retirement fund, in my case).
+Don’t buy stuff that you will be paying for long periods of time.
+That is the type of attachment you don’t want to have (except for health insurance and private retirement fund, in my case).

 AND WHEN YOU HIT THE ROAD…

 You don’t need to be staying at the most uncomfortable, sleazy hostel because it is the cheapest but then spending twice the amount of your stay on partying, several days a week (Spanish climbers do that a lot).
 Especially if you are going to the greater ranges – and climbing on or above 6000 m – you need to eat and sleep well otherwise you’ll be spent by the time you hit the mountains, it’s gonna suck and you might as well have stayed at your home crag and save yourself the embarrassment (and money).
 Be smart.

 If it´s not clear yet, in any type of trip or lifestyle, partying is one of the most money consuming activities while travelling.
 On top of that it´s bad for your shape and consequently to your climbing goals.
 I once spent in a night out partying in Lima the equivalent of three days on the road, meals included (I eat a lot).
 It wasn´t smart.
 Again, be smart.